Why cats eat grass and why khat makes a good energy drink

 Headline: VaultGemma: The world’s most capable differentially private LLM | Google Research

-Google Research introduced VaultGemma, a 1B-parameter open-weight model trained from scratch with differential privacy, aiming to match non‑private performance.
+- What?- Google Research introduced VaultGemma, a 1B-parameter open-weight model trained from scratch with differential privacy, aiming to match non‑private performance.

-Sets a public benchmark for privacy‑preserving AI—useful for campaigns handling sensitive data and for policy narratives around safe AI deployment.
+- So What?- Sets a public benchmark for privacy‑preserving AI—useful for campaigns handling sensitive data and for policy narratives around safe AI deployment.

-Watch for: third‑party evals and reproducibility; model cards and DP proofs; enterprise pilots for regulated data.
+- Now What?- Watch for: third‑party evals and reproducibility; model cards and DP proofs; enterprise pilots for regulated data.
 Further reading: Google Research blog.

 Headline: How AI Startups Learned To Grow Without Growing? | AI Secret

-Essay sketches a “zero‑waste GTM” for AI—lean teams, content‑led funnels, usage‑based pricing, partner ecosystems.
+- What?- Essay sketches a “zero‑waste GTM” for AI—lean teams, content‑led funnels, usage‑based pricing, partner ecosystems.

-Useful playbook for advocacy-tech tooling and small comms orgs: scale narrative impact without bloated headcount.
+- So What?- Useful playbook for advocacy-tech tooling and small comms orgs: scale narrative impact without bloated headcount.

-Watch for: case studies with real CAC/LTV; replicable templates; partner marketplaces.
+- Now What?- Watch for: case studies with real CAC/LTV; replicable templates; partner marketplaces.
 Further reading: AI Secret.

 Science & Research